Deciding To Litigate

 You will be given the change to make your case, as will the defendant.
 The court will then make their decision and assign the payments of any monies, including who is responsible for paying legal costs.
 If you are unhappy with the decision the court has made you can appeal against it, but this can be incredibly difficult, time consuming and costly (especially in small claims court).

 Regardless of the legal expertise you require, Guillaumes have decades of expereince in a variety of areas.
-With the help of our commercial property solcitors and business dispute lawyers, you'll be well-equipped to combat any business issue.
+With the help of our commercial property solcitors, employment solicitors and business dispute lawyers, you'll be well-equipped to combat any business issue.
 Contact us today for more information